Provost’s Review of the Social Sciences at Cornell

 How might faculty and staff who work in the College of Human Ecology be affected?

 The process is committed to maintaining and enhancing the intellectual environment for all faculty.
-As with any organizational change, it is possible that some staff responsibilities may shift under a new school or policy college structure.
+As with any organizational change, it is possible that some staff responsibilities may shift under a new policy college.
 However, no job losses are part of these possible organizational changes.

 What are the advantages and disadvantages of transitioning the College of Human Ecology into a college focused on public policy?